Ashish6298/BIG_DATA_LAB/LAB1/README.md

 javac -version
 ```

-## Create 2 folder inputdata and javaclass in the same folder where u created the above folder.
+## Now create 2 folder "inputdata" and "javaclass" in the same folder where you created the above folder.